KomputeProject/kompute/examples/pi4_mesa_build/README.md

 ## Build mesa

-Use meson and ninja to build mesa using the Broadcom Vulkan drivers.
+Use meson and ninja to build mesa using the Broadcom Vulkan SDK drivers.
 For information on the Gallium drivers please see [V3D — The Mesa 3D Graphics Library latest documentation](https://docs.mesa3d.org/drivers/v3d.html).

 ```
 meson --libdir lib \